You may want to read:

 If you love those who love you, what benefit is that to you?
 For even sinners love those who love them.
 And if you do good to those who do good to you, what benefit is that to you?
 For even sinners do the same (Luke 6:32-33).

-Husbands, love your wives, as Christ loved the church (Ephesians 5:25).
+Husbands, love your wives, as Christ loved the church and gave himself up for her (Ephesians 5:25).

 Rick launched the Life Over Coffee global training network in 2008 to bring hope and help for you and others by creating resources that spark conversations for transformation.
 His primary responsibilities are resource creation and leadership development, which he does through speaking, writing, podcasting, and educating.